ArchitectAK/ES6/README.md

 - [Using `let` keyword](./using-let-keyword/index.html) - `let` is a great tool for enforcing block scoping in your JavaScript code.
 - [Using `const` keyword](./using-const-keyword/index.html) - `const` is a great tool to use when we're dealing with constant values.
+- [Template String](./template-string/index.html) - template string allow us to create strings that are longer and that have a lot of dynamic content in them.